-- 13.1 The RPC shall work with the Commission and the local governments to develop, maintain and regularly monitor performance of the operation and the provision of 9-1-1 service and to develop and implement risk assessment processes. - 13.2 As the RPC becomes aware of the need for additional training or expertise relating to the planning, development, implementation or operation of 9-1-1 service, by the RPC or the local governments in their areas, the RPC shall notify the Commission promptly so that all parties may address the need in a timely manner. - 13.3 Unless otherwise directed by the Commission, the RPC shall arrange for the performance of an annual financial and compliance audit of its financial statements and internal control environment according to the requirements of UGMS and the Texas Single Audit Circular, as established by the Governor's Office of Budget, Planning, and Policy pursuant to Government Code Chapter 783.
+- 13.1 The RPC shall work with the Commission and local governments to develop, maintain and regularly monitor the operation and the provision of 9-1-1 service and to develop and implement risk assessment processes in accordance with PPS 013: Quarterly Performance Reporting; and PPS 031: Local Monitoring. - 13.2 When the RPC becomes aware of the need for additional training or expertise relating to the planning, development, implementation or operation of 9-1-1 service, by the RPC or the local governments in their areas, the RPC shall notify the Commission promptly so that all parties may address the need in a timely manner. - 13.3 Unless otherwise directed by the Commission, the RPC shall arrange for the performance of an annual financial and compliance audit of its financial statements and internal control environment according to the requirements of UGMS and the Texas Single Audit Circular, as established by the Office of the Comptroller (Title 34, Part 1, Chapter 20, Subchapter I, Rule 20.432) pursuant to Government Code Chapter 783.
 The RPC shall be liable to the Commission for any costs disallowed as a result of the audit of its financial statements and internal control environment. - 13.4 The RPC recognizes the right of the State Auditor's Office to review and/or audit the RPC's documentation and accounts relevant to the state-funded 9-1-1 program as authorized by applicable law.
-Such an audit or review is considered separate and apart from audits required by UGMS.
+Such an audit or review is considered separate and apart from audits required by UGMS. - 13.5 The RPC shall provide, at a minimum, the Commission with all reports and/or information as required by applicable law. - 13.6 In the event of any conflict between any provision in this Contract and an adopted Commission rule or policy, present or future, the Commission rule or policy shall take precedence. - 13.7 This Contract sets forth all of the representations, promises, agreements, conditions, and understandings between the RPC and the Commission relating to the subject matter of the Contract, and supersedes any prior or contemporaneous

-- 13.5 A summary of the approved RPC 9-1-1 strategic plan costs and revenue allocations shall be made a part of this Contract by way of Attachment A, Recipient 9-1-1 Costs Summary. - 13.6 The RPC shall provide, at a minimum, the Commission with all reports and/or information as required by applicable law. - 13.7 In the event of any conflict between any provision in this Contract and an adopted Commission rule or policy, present or future, the Commission rule or policy shall take precedence. - 13.8 This Contract sets forth all of the representations, promises, agreements, conditions, and understandings between the RPC and the Commission relating to the subject matter of the Contract, and supersedes any prior or contemporaneous representations, promises, agreements, conditions, or understandings, whether oral or written, in any way relating to the subject matter hereof. - Any alterations, additions, or deletions to the terms of this Contract shall be made by amendment hereto in writing and executed by both parties to this Contract. - 13.10 This Contract takes effect on September 1, 2011, and shall terminate on August 31, 2013.
+- representations, promises, agreements, conditions, or understandings, whether oral or written, in any way relating to the subject matter hereof. - 13.8 Any alterations, additions, or deletions to the terms of this Contract, except as provided via an approved amendment to the RPC's strategic plan, shall be made by amendment hereto in writing and executed by both parties to this Contract. - 13.9 This Contract takes effect on September 1, 2013, and shall terminate on August 31, 2015.